HichamAgueny/FMF_HIP/README.md

 /project/project_465000096/FMF-HIP
 ````
 If you are running the big data example I suggest using this implementation:
+You will need to edit the correct path to the data or have the data in the same folder as the implementation.
 ```
 import numpy as np
 import pickle